Employee Records and Employment References

 If you will be delayed in arriving on time, or if you will not be present because of illness or other unavoidable cause, notify your supervisor early so your work will not be delayed.

-If you are absent for three consecutive work days, without contact to the College or to your supervisor, the College will consider you to have voluntarily resigned your position.
+If you are absent for three consecutive work days, without contact to the University or to your supervisor, the University will consider you to have voluntarily resigned your position.

 Promotion and Transfer

-The college encourages employees to apply for positions within the college that they are interested in and they feel they are qualified for.
-The College will attempt to notify the campus of available vacancies when they occur.
-If you are interested in applying for a position within the college, follow the application process listed on each individual job posting.
-Your qualifications, past performance, and capacity to assume the responsibilities of the open position will be evaluated when you are being considered for either a promotion or a transfer.
+The university encourages employees to apply for positions within the university that they are interested in and they feel they are qualified for.
+The University will attempt to notify the campus of available vacancies when they occur.

 Performance Improvement Policy